 In connection with the resetting of the minimum quarterly distribution amount and the target distribution levels and the corresponding relinquishment by our general partner of incentive distribution payments based on the target cash distributions prior to the reset, our general partner will be entitled to receive a number of newly issued common units based on a predetermined formula described below that takes into account the "cash parity" value of the average cash distributions related to the incentive distribution rights received by our general partner for the two quarters prior to the reset event as compared to the average cash distributions per common unit during this period.
-Our general partner will be issued the number of general partner units necessary to maintain its percentage general partner interest in us immediately prior to the reset election.
+Our general partner's general partner interest in us (currently 2.0%) will be maintained at the percentage immediately prior to the reset election.